wangruinlp/gbwe/README.md

 Parts of the codes for bilingual co-occurrence graph constructions are from the following paper:

 Rui Wang, Hai Zhao, Sabine Ploux, Bao-Liang Lu, and Masao Utiyama.
 2016.
 "A Bilingual Graph-based Semantic Model for Statistical Machine Translation".
-IJCAI.
+IJCAI-2016.

-Graph-based Bilingual Word Embedding for Statistical Machine Translation Rui Wang, Hai Zhao*, Sabine Ploux*, Bao-Liang Lu, Masao Utiyama, and Eiichro Sumita, ACM Transactions on Asian and Low-Resource Language Information Processing (TALLIP), accepted, 2018
+Rui Wang, Hai Zhao*, Sabine Ploux*, Bao-Liang Lu, Masao Utiyama, and Eiichro Sumita, "Graph-based Bilingual Word Embedding for Statistical Machine Translation".
+ACM Transactions on Asian and Low-Resource Language Information Processing (TALLIP), accepted, 2018

 Parts of the codes for clique extraction and dimension reduction are from the following two papers:

 Sabine Ploux and Hyungsuk Ji.
 2003.
 "A model for matching semantic maps between languages (French/English, English/French)".
 Computational Linguistics.

 Hyungsuk Ji, Sabine Ploux and Eric Wehrli.
 2003.
 "Lexical knowledge representation with contexonyms".
 MT summit.